-In this article, we will be demonstrating how to use the graphing feature in the Windows calculator to try and make mathematics more fun.
+In this article, we will demonstrate how to use the graphing feature in the Windows calculator to try and make mathematics more fun.
 Microsoft has always thrived to kick up a notch the Windows features it offers.
-Be it in form of updates to debug various errors or enrolling new features, they are always looking to improve and design their product to better meet the needs of their customers.
+Be it in the form of updates to debug various errors or enrolling new features, they are always looking to improve and design their product to meet the needs of their customers better.

 To open the calculator, you simply have to search for the word ‘Calculator’ in the start menu search box and open the first app that shows up.
-By default, you will first view the standard calculator which comes into use for math problems we face in our daily life.
+By default, you will first view the standard calculator used for math problems we face in our daily life.
 Click on the menu from the top-left corner of the screen and select ‘Graphing.’

 You will then see a two-dimensional plotting surface where you can input equations and find out what their resultant graphs look like.
 The option to input an equation is at the top-right corner of the calculator window.